In the Wee Small Hours: Critical reception

 Since its release, In the Wee Small Hours has been regarded as one of Sinatra's best, often ranked with Songs for Swingin' Lovers!
 (1956) and Frank Sinatra Sings for Only the Lonely (1958).
 It is also considered by many to be one of the best vocal jazz releases of all time.
 It received immediate critical acclaim on its release.
-Acclaimed Music, a website which aggregates musical accolades, names ...Hours the 3rd most acclaimed album of the 1950s (...Swingin' Lovers! being one place behind it), with only Kind of Blue by Miles Davis and Elvis Presley's self-titled début album in front.
-It also names the album the 322nd-most-acclaimed album of all time.

 In 2000, it was voted number 359 in Colin Larkin's All Time Top 1000 Albums.
 Stephen Thomas Erlewine commented in AllMusic that the album had an authentic melancholy mood, and is "one of Sinatra's most jazz-oriented performances".
 Another critic called the album "...perhaps the definitive musical evocation of loneliness".
+Jazz historian Scott Yanow described the album as "Sinatra often mourning lost love and sounding a bit desolate but ultimately hopeful."
 Writing for The New Yorker, Andy Friedman credits In the Wee Small Hours with changing the purpose of an LP from a mere collection of singles into an art form capable of high literature.

-Jazz historian Scott Yanow described the album as "Sinatra often mourning lost love and sounding a bit desolate but ultimately hopeful."